gpailler/beautiful-jekyll/_posts/2018-03-02-octoprint-psucontrol.md

 ![Breadboard]({{site.baseurl}}/img/20180302/psucontrol_bb_thumb.jpg)

 The value of the resistor is not really important and is dependant of the transistor you use (the hFE value).
-The standard formula to find the correct value is as follow.
+The standard formula to find the correct value is as follow ([full details here](https://www.electronics-tutorials.ws/transistor/tran_4.html)).

 ![Schematic]({{site.baseurl}}/img/20180302/psucontrol_schematic_thumb.png)